 This means that one can choose based on their budget without fear of not getting the value out of their money.

-Another great thing that the FLIR Scion offers is its great resolution.
-With working pixels rated at around 640X480, a hunter can see its prey from meters away using this device.
+Another great thing that the FLIR Scion offers is its great display resolution.
+With working pixels rated at around 640X480, a hunter can see its prey over a long impressive range using this device.

 Pair this with the endurance and durability of the casing, and you get a thermal monocular that can last for years to come.